SIGNOVA-X/frontend/README.md

 ---

-## 📖 How to Use SUPANOVA
+## 📖 How to Use SIGNOVA

-**SUPANOVA** is designed to help deaf and mute individuals communicate, connect, and feel supported.
+**SIGNOVA** is designed to help deaf and mute individuals communicate, connect, and feel supported.
 Here's a simple step-by-step guide to get started and explore each powerful feature:

 ---